apache/causeway-site/content/intro/tutorials/tutorials.md

 To support that presentation, there is a [github project](https://github.com/danhaywood/rrraddd-isis-131), set up to run against Isis v1.3.1.
 You can run throug the README of that project, or just do a `git checkout` for each of the various tags (22 in all!)

+There's also an [updated version](https://github.com/danhaywood/isis-tutorial-140) that runs against Isis v1.4.0.